Jump to content

 Jockel-Fuchs-Platz and open staircase

-Jockel-Fuchs-Platz is an important place for the people of Mainz.
-Now a new concept is to be found that connects the square to the Rhine via an open staircase, fits in with our times, and has a Mainz character.
-As part of the citizen participation process, a vision for Jockel-Fuchs-Platz and the open staircase is to be developed that is supported by many people in the city.
-Information on participation is available here:
+Jockel-Fuchs-Platz is a significant place for the people of Mainz.
+Now, a new concept is to be developed that connects the square to the Rhine via an open staircase, fits into our times, and reflects the character of Mainz.
+As part of the public participation process, a vision for Jockel-Fuchs-Platz and the open staircase is to be developed that is supported by many people in the city.
+Here is some information about the participation process:

 Aerial photograph of the affected urban areas